nytud/NYTK-NerKor/README.md

 | altogether | morph | 223174 |
 |  | no-morph | 803922 |
 |  | sum | 1027096 |

+## Data format

+The format of data files are CoNLL-U Plus with the standard .conllup file extension.

 ## Guidelines